 I have a BA in Psychology from the State University of New York at Geneseo.
 My Master's degree is in School Counseling and my Doctoral degree is in Counseling & Counselor Education, both from the University of North Carolina at Greensboro (UNCG).
 I also have a certificate in Animal-Assisted Therapy from Oakland University, which means, occasionally, you may see my dog, Harry, accompanying me to work.
 I have advanced training in Dialectical Behavior Therapy and Acceptance & Commitment Therapy and have received multiple Safe Zone trainings to increase my awareness and ability to be an ally to individuals who identify as LGTBQ.

 MY THEORETICAL APPROACH

 I have an eclectic approach to working with clients, utilizing Cognitive-Behavioral Therapy, as well as Gestalt, Narrative, Developmental, Existential, and Systemic theories to counsel and conceptualize clients, within an overarching framework of Relational Cultural Therapy (RCT).
 This eclectic approach is due to my belief in the unique needs of each individual client living in a diverse and social world.
 My framework of RCT includes a focus on the relationship between client and therapist, engaging clients’ natural stores of resiliency and authenticity, de-pathologizing adaptive behaviors, and fostering clients’ development more fully through connections with others.
 I use Motivational Interviewing techniques to empower clients to take responsibility for their actions and outcomes and to work toward change.

 I believe firmly in individuals’ ability to overcome life’s difficulties and try to work collaboratively with clients, often utilizing creative approaches to do so, including art, play, and sand therapy.
 Specific to body image and disordered eating concerns, I operate from a Health at Every Size approach and philosophy and encourage Intuitive Eating principles.

-In my spare time, I enjoy reading, cooking, watching movies, crafting, pretending to sing, playing with my dog Harry, and watching my daughters grow and experience the world.
+In my spare time, I enjoy reading, cooking, watching movies, crafting, pretending to sing, playing with my dogs Harry and Luna, and watching my daughters grow and experience the world.
 I love moving my body in ways that feel joyful.
 Sometimes this means running, walking, dancing, juggling a soccer ball, or hugging my loved ones.